 Notes: Printed in black on 32# Crane Lettra Pearl White on the Nebiolo cylinder press

 Every once in a while we are requested to print on non-traditional material.
-When asked to print on wood veneer, we were skeptical, but anxious to see the results.
+When asked to print a wood veneer save the date, we were skeptical, but anxious to see the results.
 Wood veneer does not allow for a deep impression, but the uneven surface does create a neat weathered look, showing off the patterns in the woodgrain.

 Notes: Printed in 1 color on wood veneer in Maple from cardsofwood.com